 - Reference data.
 Controls over reference data in relation to the general ledger and on and off-balance sheet transactions including product reference data.

-- New product and transaction approval, capture and confirmation (“NPA/NTA”).
+- New product and transaction approval, capture and confirmation.
 Controls are intended to ensure the completeness and accuracy of recorded transactions as well as appropriate authorization.
 Such controls include transaction confirmations which are sent to and received from counterparties to help ensure that trade details are corroborated.

-- Reconciliation controls, both externally and internally.
+- Reconciliation controls, both external and internal.
 Inter-system reconciliations are performed between relevant systems for all trades, transactions, positions or relevant parameters.
 External reconciliations include nostro account, depot and exchange reconciliations.

 - Taxation.
 Controls are designed to ensure that tax calculations are performed properly and that tax balances are appropriately recorded in the financial statements.